 You should also call your doctor if the broken blood vessel occurs with other symptoms, such as:

 - Unexplained bleeding or bruising on other areas of your body

 Recurrent subconjunctival hemorrhages could be a sign of a more serious underlying condition.
 If you haven't had your blood pressure checked recently, ask your doctor to do this.

 Can stress cause you to pop a blood vessel in your eye?

-Indirectly.
-Stress won’t cause a blood vessel to burst, but things associated with stress – especially crying – are common causes of subconjunctival hemorrhage.
+Stress can indirectly cause a popped blood vessel in your eye.
+Stress won’t cause a blood vessel to burst, but things associated with stress, such as rubbing your eyes while crying, are common causes of subconjunctival hemorrhage.

 Does a broken blood vessel in the eye get worse before it gets better?

 Sometimes it will worsen before it begins healing, especially if you notice the issue immediately after it begins.